Article Image

 The fundamental filters above are selecting stocks that should move.
 But as we all know, it is not because something should move that it also does move.
 A buy and hold approach which is only based on fundamental filters will recognize the fact that you can't know when it will move and will hold the stock with the idea that at some point it will indeed move as we expected.

-Position trading systems recognize that although the fundamentals scream a move higher, the market does not necessarily do what it is supposed to do.
+Position and swing trading systems recognize that although the fundamentals scream a move higher, the market does not necessarily do what it is supposed to do.
 So they apply additional technical analysis to select only those stocks that are moving as expected.

 We will give an overview of typical technical indicators used by growth investors below.